 When students are involved in the process of creating learning tools, they are more likely to comprehend more deeply and remember more of what they learn.
 Anchor charts trigger connections with the initial lesson.

 Bring lessons to life.

 If you are studying a topic that lends itself particularly well to a visual aid, create an anchor chart!
 If you are studying plants, draw a giant flower and label all of the parts while you teach about them.

 Support independent work.

 Anchor charts provide students with a source to reference when working on their own.
-They not only supports students, but they also saves teachers from having to spend classroom time going over concepts multiple times.
+They support students and also save teachers from having to spend classroom time going over concepts multiple times.

 Create a library of reference materials.

-To help students keep information straight in math, you could create one for geometric shapes, the difference between perimeter and area, how to multiply and divide fractions, etc.
+To help students keep information straight, you could create charts for each topic.
+For example, if you’re teaching math concepts you could create a chart for geometric shapes, the difference between perimeter and area, and how to multiply and divide fractions.